rapidsai/cudf/cpp/doxygen/developer_guide/DEVELOPER_GUIDE.md

 # Logging

-libcudf includes logging utilities (built on top of [spdlog](#https://github.com/gabime/spdlog.git) library), which should be used to log important events (e.g. warnings).
-This utility can also be used to log debug information, as long as correct logging level is used. libcudf contains six macros that should be used for logging at different levels:
+libcudf includes logging utilities (built on top of [spdlog](https://github.com/gabime/spdlog) library), which should be used to log important events (e.g. user warnings).
+This utility can also be used to log debug information, as long as the correct logging level is used.
+There are six macros that should be used for logging at different levels:

-* `CUDF_LOG_TRACE` - verbose debug messages (only relevant for developers);
+* `CUDF_LOG_TRACE` - verbose debug messages (targeted at developers);
-* `CUDF_LOG_DEBUG` - debug messages (only relevant for developers);
+* `CUDF_LOG_DEBUG` - debug messages (targeted at developers);
-* `CUDF_LOG_INFO` - information about rare events that occur during normal execution;
+* `CUDF_LOG_INFO` - information about rare events (e.g. once per run) that occur during normal execution;
-* `CUDF_LOG_WARN` - warnings about potentially unexpected behavior, deprecations;
+* `CUDF_LOG_WARN` - user warnings about potentially unexpected behavior, deprecations;
 * `CUDF_LOG_ERROR` - recoverable errors
 * `CUDF_LOG_CRITICAL` - unrecoverable errors (e.g. memory corruption)

-By default, messages below the info level are excluded from the log.
+By default, messages below the `INFO` level are excluded from the log.
 In public builds, the code that logs at these levels is compiled out.
 This prevents logging of potentially sensitive data that might be done for debug purposes.
 Also, this allows developers to include expensive computation in the trace/debug logs, as the overhead will not be present in the public builds.
-The minimum enabled logging level is info, but it can be modified in multiple ways:
+The minimum enabled logging level is `INFO`, and it can be modified in multiple ways:

 * CMake configuration variable `LIBCUDF_LOGGING_LEVEL` - controls the minimum level of logging that will be compiled in the build.
-Available levels are TRACE, DEBUG, INFO, WARN, ERROR, CRITICAL and OFF.
+Available levels are `TRACE`, `DEBUG`, `INFO`, `WARN`, `ERROR`, `CRITICAL` and `OFF`.
 * Environment variable `LIBCUDF_LOGGING_LEVEL`, with the same values as the CMake variable.
 The difference is that disabled levels are present in the build, but the messages are excluded from the log.